Introduction

 Service animals

-• Persons with disabilities may bring their service animal to premises that are open to the general public or other users of government services, and will be able to keep their service animal with them unless the animal is expressly excluded from the premises by law.
+• Persons with disabilities may bring their guide dog or service animal to ministry premises that are open to the public or that the person would otherwise be permitted to access.
+They will be permitted to enter the premises with the guide dog or service animal, unless the animal is excluded from the premises by law.

-• In cases where a service animal is excluded by law, ministry staff will ensure that appropriate alternative arrangements are offered to enable the person with a disability to obtain, use or benefit from the goods and services.
+• In cases where a guide dog or service animal is excluded by law, ministries will ensure that other measures are available to enable the person with a disability to obtain, use or benefit from the goods, services and facilities.

-• If it is not readily apparent that the animal is a service animal, the person with a disability may be required to provide proof.
+• If it is not readily apparent that the animal is a guide dog or a service animal, the person with a disability may be required to provide documentation.

 • It is the responsibility of the person with a disability to ensure that his or her service animal is kept in control at all times.